What You Need to Know About CEFs (closed-end funds)

 My Favorite Investment

-While I was a strong critic of any investment newsletters, this web site (and I don’t promote it!) has very valuable discussions where the comments sometimes worth more than the publication itself.
-The site has the links to many investment newsletters that you can subscribe to but I skip them and concentrate on comments to free publications.
+While I was a strong critic of any investment newsletters, this website (and I don’t promote it!) has very valuable discussions where the comments are sometimes worth more than the publication itself.
+The site has links to many investment newsletters that you can subscribe to but I skip them and concentrate on comments to free publications.

 When I have learned about closed-end funds and their power, it became my favorite type of investment.
 Why?
 Read below.

 So, what is CEF?